Playing Divide-and-Choose Given Uncertain Preferences: Acknowledgments

 \section{Acknowledgments}

-We are deeply grateful to Yannai Gonczarowski for his careful reading of an earlier draft, with several suggestions that improved both the quality and the clarity of our results.
-We are also very thankful to Justin Chan for numerous suggestions to improve readability.
+We are deeply grateful to Jack Stade, who suggested the proof approach for Theorem \ref{thmSymmetricConvexity}; to Pranay Gorantla, who found and alerted us to the Meyer-Reisner Theorem (Theorem \ref{thmMR2}); and to Yannai Gonczarowski, for his careful reading of an earlier draft with extremely helpful feedback.

+We also thank Justin Chan for numerous suggestions that improved readability, as well as our anonymous reviewers at both Management Science and EC 2023.
+Finally, we thank Paul G\"olz, Gregory Kehne, Prashanth Amireddy, Elizabeth Pratt, and Santhoshini Velusamy, who also consulted on Theorem \ref{thmSymmetricConvexity}, and David Eppstein, who consulted on Theorem \ref{thmUniformOpt}.

 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship Program under Grant No.\txt{} DGE1745303, and by the Mossavar-Rahmani Center for Business and Government, Harvard University.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or the Mossavar-Rahmani Center.
+Any opinions, findings, and conclusions or recommendations expressed in this material reflect the views of the authors and not necessarily those of the National Science Foundation or the Mossavar-Rahmani Center.